Care Fee Will Trusts

 Protecting Your Assets From Nursing Home Costs

 They are concerned that should they need to become permanently resident in a residential or nursing home, the local authority may use their property to pay for residential care.
 Either by seeking for its sale or by placing a charge against the property until it is sold.

 The regulations as to exactly what each individual may be expected to contribute are complex.
-This is not intended to be a guide to that, but rather to explain how by writing your wills you may take steps to protect at least half of the value of your property or even all of it from this possibility.
-So, if you are wondering how to protect your assets from care fees, read on.
+This is not intended to be a guide to that, but rather to explain how by writing your Wills you may take steps to protect at least half of the value of your property or even all of it from this possibility.
+So, if you are wondering how to protect your assets from residential care fees, read on.

 Putting Your House In A Trust To Avoid Care Home Fees

 For many people, with saving over £23,250 this is a real concern.
 The value of any property is included in assessing the savings of any person needing residential care, with the following significant exceptions:

 For the first 12 weeks of care;

 - If the spouse or partner (or another dependent person, such as a handicapped or minor child) is still resident in the property.

-- If neither of the above conditions is met, then should you have no other assets or sufficient income to meet the costs of your care, your local authority may agree to a “deferred charge agreement".
+- If neither of the above conditions is met, then should you have no other assets or sufficient income to meet the costs of your residential care, your local authority may agree to a “deferred charge agreement".
 This is in effect an interest-free debt secured against your property, which may accumulate over the years.
 Interest does however become payable should the debt not be paid within 56 days of death.

 How To Avoid Selling Your Property To Cover The Costs

 For most people, the property is their largest asset that is often at risk of being spent on the cost of residential care.
 Should they attempt to transfer the property to another person (for example a child) they may either: